 HistoryWired was an absolute letdown.
 I was really excited to check it out when I saw it was operated by the Smithsonian.
 However, I was disappointed to learn that the site had been discontinued in 2016.
 When you go to the link for HistoryWired it takes you to what is essentially a memorial page which gives background and context for what it used to be.

-From what I gathered HistoryWired was an experimental website launched in 2001.
+From what I gathered HistoryWired was an experimental website (after doing proper website optimization) was launched in 2001.
 It’s main purpose was to explore a “sampling” of the National Museum of American History’s museum collection including 450 objects.
 These objects were diverse ranging from the “everyday” to the “famous” and they were selected because of the interesting stories they had to tell.

 It used a mapping strategy developed by Martin Wattenberg at SmartMoney, Inc. and featured a map that was designed to help users find objects of particular interest to them.
 Apparently, the map face had 10 categories, each one representing different types of objects from the collection.